Connor-Miller/loot/CONTEXT.md

 - *Hard maroon* (`loot maroon --hard <path> <identity>`) — forward maroon plus a published purge event signaling all cooperating peers to remove the marooned identity's Keyring entry for the affected OID.
 Best-effort operational guarantee: cooperating machines purge; offline or modified-binary peers cannot be forced.
 Models the "person left the org" case.
 Implemented (ADR 0009, ADR 0010).

 **Visibility migration** — promoting or demoting a path's Visibility as a first-class operation with history.
 Implemented as grant + maroon over the affected identity set: promoting `Restricted` → `Public` re-seals under a new ANYONE-granted key; demoting `Public` → `Restricted` re-seals under a new Restricted key and grants only the named identities.
 Falls out of grant and maroon working correctly — not a separate primitive.

+**Burn** *(decided 2026-07-18, ADR 0038, map #339 ticket #63 — being built)* — the remedy for a mis-sealed secret in finalized history: `loot burn <path>` **destroys the object's bytes and records a signed tombstone** in the **burn log**, while the change graph is never touched (every node, change id, signature stays intact — the invariants of ADR 0018/0029/0034 hold).
+Absence becomes legible: `verify` reads a burn-logged oid's absence as deliberate, `surface` labels the path *burned* in old changes, and sync (`apply`/negotiation/`stow`) **permanently refuses to re-accept a burned oid** — a later pull can never resurrect the bytes from a relay that still holds them.
+A non-undoable operation barrier (ADR 0031, the `push`/`grant`/`maroon` class).
+Two honesty tiers, split by the disclosure barrier: never-pushed → the destruction is complete (the true remedy); already-pushed → the tombstone travels as a purge event ([[Maroon]]'s best-effort model) and burn prints rotate-the-secret guidance.
+The git mirror is detect-and-guide, never auto-rewritten (ADR 0038 §4; fix the git tip *first*, then burn — ferry re-ingests tip content under a fresh oid the burn log cannot match).
+Prevention is the companion **mis-seal gate**: see [[`.lootattributes`]]. _Avoid_: purge (that's the keyring/hard-maroon lane), delete, rewrite.

 **Relay** — a node that stores and forwards sealed content it cannot read (the non-keyholder role from ADR 0001).
 It holds **no restricted keys** — those never travel in a sync bundle (ADR 0003), so a relay can never read restricted content.
 It does forward public keys (non-secret by definition) so downstream peers receive readable public content. **A host is a relay that never sleeps** — a laptop, a `loot serve` box, and a future hosted service are the same protocol role, differing only in uptime.
 This makes a loot host a *zero-knowledge code host*: it physically cannot read private code, the thing a plaintext host like GitHub structurally cannot offer.
 Services that need plaintext (CI, server-side diff/search) are not ambient repo permissions but explicit, audited [[Grant]]s to a service Identity.